ale-uy/DataScience/README.md

 ## Module [eda.py](): Data Manipulation

-The classes eda.EDA and eda.Graphs_eda are tools for performing data manipulations and visualizations in a simple and efficient manner.
+The classes *eda.EDA*, *eda.Graphs_eda* and *eda.Multivariate* are tools for performing data manipulations and visualizations in a simple and efficient manner.
 These classes are designed to streamline various tasks related to data processing and cleaning.

 ### Available Methods